hnakamur/icu-deb/source/samples/ucnv/readme.txt

-Copyright (C) 2016 and later: Unicode, Inc. and others.
-License & terms of use: http://www.unicode.org/copyright.html#License

-Copyright (C) 2002-2010, International Business Machines Corporation and others.
-All Rights Reserved.

 convsamp: a sample program which demonstrates using ICU conversion

 This sample demonstrates
-         Opening and closing converters using the C api String manipulation in C
+         Opening and closing converters using the C and C++ api String manipulation in C and C++
          Writing a custom conversion callback function